How To Publish Your First Research Paper? Full Process Explained

 Choosing the Right Journal:

-If you’re wondering how to publish a paper in journal, the first step to consider is finding the right journal.
+If you are wondering how to publish a paper in a journal, the first and most important step is choosing a journal that aligns with your scholarly objectives.
 The journal choice makes a large difference in the impact of research and its visibility.
-To ensure you pick only the best journal for your research, consider the following factors
+To chose the right journal, you need to consider the following factors:

 • Readership of the journal:

-The ideal journal will amplify the impact of your paper to people it’s meant for such as researchers within similar fields, students seeking education in your field, general practitioners, the public, and so on.
-While it’s important to choose a journal with a target audience that fits your paper, it is equally important to ensure that the journal selected has a high volume of readers.
+Your target journal should effectively communicate your research to all relevant audiences such as peers, prospective collaborators, graduate students, lawmakers, and taxpayers.
+While it is important to choose a journal with a target audience that fits your paper, it is equally important to ensure that the journal selected has a high volume of readers.

 • Scope of the journal:

-Matching your paper with the scope of the journal is another aspect of the process one can’t miss.
-For example, a scientific journal publication will not serve an author in humanities.
+Matching your paper with the scope of the journal is another aspect of the process one cannot miss.
+For example, a journal publishing in physics will generally not serve an author in humanities.
 Hence, it is important to match the topics, themes, domains, etc. that a journal publishes about and make sure your research fits in.

 • The business model of the journal